+The Company has its own dedicated compliance resource and receives support from USAA Compliance.
 The Compliance Function is responsible for identifying rules and regulations applicable to the Company, providing a comprehensive view of the regulatory risks arising from the business and operations of the Company, and reporting these risks to the Board and senior management.
 On a quarterly basis, the Compliance Function will provide updates on the Company's continued compliance with applicable regulations to the Board and senior management.
 The Compliance Function will also facilitate annual compliance monitoring programs and provide ad-hoc reports on internal reviews.
-In collaboration with P&C Risk Management, the Compliance Function will oversee the ownership and management of the Company's risk register and ensure that a comprehensive and effective corporate governance framework is maintained for the Company.
+In collaboration with the Risk Director, the Compliance Function will oversee the ownership and management of the Company's risk register and ensure that a comprehensive and effective corporate governance framework is maintained for the Company.